Pet Lab [extended] #

 ๐ป Then, clone your starter code.

-to your actual Github username.
+Be sure to change yourGithubUsername to your actual Github username.

-git clone https://github.com/the-isf-academy/lab_pet_extended_YOUR-GITHUB-USERNAME
+git clone https://github.com/the-isf-academy/lab_pet_extended_yourGithubUsername

-cd lab_pet_extended_YOUR-GITHUB-USERNAME
+cd lab_pet_extended_yourGithubUsername

 poetry shell